cferdinandi/adventure/content/gm.md

 Animated Statue
 : A statue of a mermaid with opal eyes and a trident.
 The body of an explorer, with three puncture wounds, found a few feet away.
 A sign that reads, "Do NOT touch."
 Touching the statues causes it to animate and attack.
 {{</callout>}}

+## Using Maps

+You can play Adventure entirely in your imagination, but a map can also help make the world feel more real for some players.

+Dyson Logos is a fantasy cartographer who has released [over a thousand free maps for commercial use](http://www.dysonlogos.com/) on his website.

+**I often pick 1-3 maps from Dyson Logos' site, and write down 1-3 unique features of each room or place on the map.**

+Sometimes I show players a blank version of the map.
+Other times, I'll sketch the map live on a [Paizo Flip Mat](https://www.amazon.com/Flip-Mat-Basic-Revised-Edition-SW/dp/B07VNHJWM4/).
+And sometimes, I skip the map altogether and we just use our imagination.

+Maps (and your descriptions of each room) don't need to be really detailed.
+In fact, it often takes away from the game if they're too detailed or realistic.
+They're a tool to spark your imagination while playing.